github/developer.github.com/content/v3/oauth.md

 or press back in their browser, so it is likely that you'll never see this error.

+### Checking collaborators

+When requesting [repo collaborators](https://developer.github.com/v3/repos/collaborators/) the scope `public_repo` or `repo` is required otherwise Github will return `403 Forbidden: Must have push access to view repository collaborators.`.

 ## Common errors for the access token request

 In the second phase of exchanging a code for an access token, there are